OpenGov Foundation: The State Decoded

 The State Decoded is an open source platform that displays legal codes, court decisions, and information from legislative tracking services to make it all more understandable.
 It was originally created by Waldo Jaquith for the Commonwealth of Virginia.
-The OpenGov Foundation subsequently launched a version for the state of Maryland in May 2013 and followed with Baltimore, MD, launched with the Baltimore Mayor's Office in July 2013.
-It has since launched in a total of eight city and state governments across the country, including San Francisco, Chicago, Florida, and Washington, DC.
+The OpenGov Foundation subsequently launched a version for the state of Maryland in May 2013 and followed with Baltimore, Maryland, launched with the Baltimore Mayor's Office in July 2013.
+It has since launched in a total of eight city and state governments across the country, including San Francisco, Chicago, Florida, and Washington, D.C.

 Hack4Congress

 In early 2015, The OpenGov Foundation partnered with the Ash Center for Democratic Governance and Innovation to organize a series of civic hackathons across the country, dubbed "Hack4Congress."
-The events, held in Cambridge, San Francisco, and Washington, DC, drew hundreds of participants, including over a dozen Members of Congress, to build open source software prototypes to make Congress more efficient.
+The events, held in Cambridge, San Francisco, and Washington, D.C., drew hundreds of participants, including over a dozen Members of Congress, to build open source software prototypes to make Congress more efficient.